«

 I managed to convince, Heather, Tony and Val to join me for the adventure.
 We had gone up to Sudbury to visit family, and Silver Peak was close enough to do as a day trip.

 From Sudbury, it was only 1 hour 20 mins to the parking area at Bell Lake.
 However as the park office kiosk was not open, we discovered that we had to go to the main office on George Lake to get a parking pass which delayed our departure by an hour.
-Once back at Bell Lake, we flashed our car lights and a man from Killarney Kanoes promptly came from across the lake to rent us a canoe.
-We launched our canoe (which managed to seat all 4 of us!) and started out just after 10:00 AM.
+Once back at Bell Lake, we arranged our canoe rental and then launched just after 10:00 AM.

 Silver Peak from Bell Lake